-2.3.7 Petitions / Joint Letters
+2.3.72.3.8 Petitions / Joint Letters

-- (1) For the sake of clarity, a petition and a joint letter have the same meaning and will be treated as being the same by Council. - (2) Petitions and joint letters are a way for the community to formally bring a matter of concern to Council's attention. - (3) A petition or joint letter must: - (a) be in legible and permanent type/writing; - (b) identify Council as the recipient; - (c) not be defamatory, indecent, abusive or objectionable in language or content; - (d) not relate to matters beyond the powers of Council; - (e) provide a clear and concise statement identifying the subject matter of the petition; - (f) bear the whole of the petition or request, referred to in sub-rule (3)(e), upon each page; - (g) consist of single pages of paper and must not be pasted, stapled, pinned or otherwise affixed to any other piece of paper; - (h) identify the full name, address and phone number of the person submitting the petition (chief petitioner) or joint letter, together with the name of the organisation/group they represent if the petition or joint letter is submitted on behalf of an organisation or group; and
+- (1) For the sake of clarity, a petition and a joint letter have the same meaning and will be treated as being the same by Council. - (2) Petitions and joint letters are a way for the community to formally bring a matter of concern to Council's attention. - (3) A petition or joint letter must: - (a) be in legible and permanent type/writing; - (b) identify Council as the recipient; - (c) not be defamatory, indecent, abusive or objectionable in language or content; - (d) not relate to matters beyond the powers of Council; - (e) provide a clear and concise statement identifying the subject matter of the petition; - (f) bear the whole of the petition or request, referred to in sub-rule (3)(e), upon each page;

-- (i) contain the full name, physical address and signature of at least ten (10) people. - (4) An electronic or online petition must be in accordance with sub-rule (3) of these Governance Rules, except sub-rule (3)(f) and (3)(g). - (5) For the purpose of compliance with sub-rule (3)(i) an electronic or online petition, only requires the name and physical address of each person supporting the petition. - (6) If no person is nominated or is the obvious intended nominated person pursuant to sub-rule (3)(h), Council may reply to the first signatory which appears on the petition. - (7) Petitions and joint letters received by Councillors or member of Council staff must be lodged with the CEO as soon as possible after received for inclusion in the Agenda of a Council Meeting, unless; - (a) the matter which is the subject of the petition or joint letter has been acted upon within the last 3 months; or - (b) the matter which is the subject of the petition or joint letter has a Resolution of the Council within the last 12 months. - (8) Any petition or joint letter where sub-rule (7) applies, will receive a response to the nominated contact acknowledging receipt of the petition or joint letter, and advising of the action taken or Council Resolution that has been made in relation to the subject matter of the petition or joint letter. - (9) Any petitions or joint letters that the CEO has determined do not comply with these Rules will not be tabled at a Council Meeting. - (10) Where a petition or joint letter is compliant with these Rules: - - (a) it will be tabled at the next available Council Meeting where the Order of Business allows and that is not less than three business days from receipt of the petition or joint letter. - (b) Council may resolve to receive the petition or joint letter and to refer the matter for a Report or appropriate action as required to the next appropriate Council Meeting, unless the Council agrees to deal with it earlier. - (c) The Minutes of the relevant Council Meeting will include a copy of the petition with personal information redacted.
+- (g) consist of single pages of paper and must not be pasted, stapled, pinned or otherwise affixed to any other piece of paper; - (h) identify the full name, address and phone number of the person submitting the petition (chief petitioner) or joint letter, together with the name of the organisation/group they represent if the petition or joint letter is submitted on behalf of an organisation or group; and - (i) contain the full name, physical address and signature of at least ten (10) people. - (4) An electronic or online petition must be in accordance with sub-rule (3) of these Governance Rules, except sub-rule (3)(f) and (3)(g). - (5) For the purpose of compliance with sub-rule (3)(i) an electronic or online petition, only requires the name and physical address of each person supporting the petition. - (6) If no person is nominated or is the obvious intended nominated person pursuant to sub-rule (3)(h), Council may reply to the first signatory which appears on the petition. - (7) Petitions and joint letters received by Councillors or member of Council staff must be lodged with the CEO as soon as possible after received no later than 12pm six business days prior to the date of the Council Meeting for inclusion in the Agenda of a Council Meeting the meeting, unless; - (a) the matter which is the subject of the petition or joint letter has been acted upon within the last 3 months; or - (b) the matter which is the subject of the petition or joint letter has a Resolution of the Council within the last 12 months. - (8) Any petition or joint letter where sub-rule (7) applies, will receive a response to the nominated contact acknowledging receipt of the petition or joint letter, and advising of the action taken or Council Resolution that has been made in relation to the subject matter of the petition or joint letter. - (9) Any petitions or joint letters that the CEO has determined do not comply with these Rules will not be tabled at a Council Meeting. - (10) Where a petition or joint letter is compliant with these Rules: - - (a) it will be tabled included in the Agenda-at the next available Council Meeting where the Order of Business allows-in accordance with (7)and that is not less than three business days from receipt of the petition or joint letter. - (b) A motion to receive a petition is a procedural motion in accordance with 2.5.20. - In a motion to receive a petition or joint letter, Council may only resolve to - receive the petition or joint letter and - refer the matter for a Report or appropriate action as required to the next appropriate Council Meeting., unless the Council agrees to deal with it earlier."